urakymzhan/Random-Place/README.md

 This creates a component that outputs a single button.

-I imported `useHistory`. `useHistory` is a 'hook' that we can use with React Router to navigate to a new page.
-You'll call this method in your component function to get the history object.
+I imported `useNavigate`. `useNavigate` is a 'hook' that we can use with React Router to navigate to a new page.

 I also imported `places-data.json` as `data` since I'll need to know the length of the list.